FreakC-Foundation/FreakC/TUTORIAL.md

 To do math equations, do:

+	eq[] equation

+To store in a variable(which you should use and it's highly recommended):

 	eq[] variable_name=equation

 Note that eq[] will always round up number, to do equation or to declare a variable as a float, do: